-That means there’s a lot to see — and a lot for me to show you.
+That also means there’s a lot to see — and a lot for me to show you.

 But rather than cover every tiny thing there is right now (I will update this guide with more and more over time), let’s start with the popular areas where you’ll find some really interesting things to enjoy in Tokyo.

 An important thing to keep straight in your mind while I cover the different wards/districts/areas, they’re all inside Tokyo and many are bunched together into hubs, sometimes referred to as neighborhoods.

 That’s not the official word for it, I simply mean they are close together enough that you could visit them at the same time.

 They group something like this: